What Are the Drawbacks of Using Artificial Tears for Dry Eyes?

 If you’ve ever experienced dry, irritated eyes, you may have reached for eye drops to find relief.
 Over-the-counter eye drops, such as artificial tears, can provide almost immediate relief from dryness and irritation.
 But what happens when dry eyes become a regular issue, and you find yourself reaching for those drops more and more?
 While artificial tears are great for short-term relief, they’re not always the best long-term solution.
 In fact, relying on them too much can sometimes lead to more problems down the road.

-At Newport Eye Care, with offices in Newport and Waterville, Maine, we’re dedicated to helping you understand all your options for managing dry eye symptoms.
-In this blog, we’ll share some of the drawbacks of using artificial tears regularly and why it’s important to explore other treatments that address the root cause of your dry eyes.
+At Newport Eye Care, we’re dedicated to helping you understand all your options for managing dry eye symptoms.
+In this blog, we’ll share some of the drawbacks of using artificial tears regularly and why it’s important to explore advanced dry eye treatment in Newport.

 1. They only offer temporary relief